Sexual Misconduct and Complaint Resolution Policy

 Under the Clery Act, certain College officials have a duty to report certain misconduct for federal statistical reporting purposes.
 All personally identifiable information is kept confidential, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.
 Mandated federal reporters include: student/conduct affairs staff, campus law enforcement, local police, coaches, athletic directors, residence life staff, student activities staff, human resources staff, advisors to student organizations and any other official with significant responsibility for student and campus activities.
 The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the survivors and may be done anonymously.

 The Clery Act permits the College to publicly release the name, the nature of the violation and the sanction(s) for any student who is found in violation of a College policy that is a “crime of violence,” including: arson, burglary, robbery, criminal homicide, sex offenses, assault, intimidation (which may encompass stalking and/or bullying), hazing, destruction/ damage/vandalism of property and kidnapping/abduction.
-The College will release this information to the Claimant in any of these offenses regardless of the outcome.
+The College will release this information to the Reporting Party in any of these offenses regardless of the outcome.
 FERPA allows for the release of student records beyond the Clery exceptions discussed above.
 Harvey Mudd College reserves the right to exercise discretion in making specific outcome information available to the community at large.